isabella232/headless-server-tutorial/content-hub-adapter-headless-server-dam/README.md

 This tutorial assumes that you have already developed with the CoreMedia Blueprint workspace.
 It also assumes that you already know what the CoreMedia Content Hub is.

-Because this example is more complex, this tutorial starts with integrating the finished tutorial into your workspace.
+Because the sources of tutorial are more complex, we start with integrating the finished tutorial into the CoreMedia workspace.
-We then explain the details by reverse engineering the important parts of the code.
+We then explain the details and important parts of the code.

 ## Project Setup

 This sources of this tutorial are setup as a CoreMedia extension.
 You can install the extension by copying the _content-hub-adapter-headless-server-dam_ folder into the _modules/extensions/_ folder of your CoreMedia workspace.
+If they do not exist, just create these folders.

 After copying, use the extension tool in the root folder of the workspace to link the extensions into the CoreMedia apps: